nicksardo/triggers/README.md

 `# of tasks created = (current - prev) / 20`  ❯  `(105 - 60) / 20`  ❯ 2 tasks created
 <img src="http://imgur.com/u2X3Cjs.png" alt="Progessive Trigger" width="700" height="350">

-##### Type: `min`
-Maintain a minimum of {value} workers at all times.

 ## Spawned Task
 Triggers will send a copy of the trigger configuration that caused this task to launch.
-For instance, if a `min` trigger caused a single task to start, the worker's payload will be
+If the `min` setting caused tasks to be created, a trigger is created with type `min`.
 ```json
 {
 	"type": "min",